-Budgeted cost: £ 117,476k
+Budgeted cost: £ 70,853

 Activity Evidence that supports this approach Challenge number(s) addressed To recruit and retain additional support staff to support learning in class; to deliver, or to release the teacher to deliver, targeted interventions work.
-To deliver additional interventions after school in order to address gaps in learning.
 EEF T&L Toolkit Small group tuition: Small group tuition has an average impact of four months' additional progress over the course of a year.
 Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
-Diagnostic assessment can be used to assess the best way to target support.
-Feedback: as above 3, 6
+Diagnostic 3, 6